Declare Independence: Dedications and controversies

 Björk performing at the Radio City Music Hall in New York City.

 Björk has used live performances of "Declare Independence" to declare political support for various causes, often to some controversy.
 At two concerts in Tokyo, she showed her support for Kosovo's declaration of independence from Serbia.
 When her upcoming performance at the 2008 Serbian Exit Festival was cancelled, Björk suggested that "Maybe a Serb attended my concert [in Tokyo] and called home, and therefore the concert in Novi Sad was cancelled."
 The organizer behind the Exit Festival denied that Björk's cancellation from the festival was because of her song dedication to Kosovo; that it was actually their inability to guarantee the safety of her fans.
 Björk's management maintained that the cancellation was because of the dedication, claiming that they had received an email from Exit Festival saying that they would only allow the concert to go ahead if Björk's management "denied that Björk has ever [dedicated the song to Kosovo]".
 On 7 March 2008, Exit Festival organiser Bojan Bošković changed his position and told NME that Björk has an "open invitation" to play at the festival.
 Björk's dedicating of "Declare Independence" to the Faroe Islands caused some minor controversy in the country.

 At a concert in Shanghai on 2 March 2008, Björk shouted "Tibet, Tibet!" three times followed by "Raise your flag!" four times during the finale performance of "Declare Independence".
 Immediately there was an "uneasy atmosphere" and fans left the venue quickly, and internet forums such as Tianya fielded many negative comments on her statement.
 Chinese Ministry of Culture issued a statement denouncing Björk's outburst, and warned that she would be banned from future appearances in China if she repeated such behavior.
 In an interview, Björk said that she did not "[plan] a trip to China with the purpose of... propaganda" and that Chinese officials "sensationalized" her performance.
 On 17 July 2008, the Chinese Ministry of Culture announced that artistic groups who "threaten national unity" or "whip up ethnic hatred" among other things during live events would be banned from performing.
 Fans of Oasis and Bob Dylan, who had previously performed in Tibetan Freedom Concerts, blamed the new regulations for their subsequent denials of permission to perform in Chinese venues.

 In September 2014, Björk dedicated the song to Scotland the day before the independence referendum took place.
 In October 2017, after the referendum for independence that took place in Catalonia, Björk dedicated the song to the Catalans on Twitter.
 In August 2019, following Donald Trump's expression of interest to buy Greenland from Denmark, Björk once again took to Twitter to support the island nation's independence.

+On 5 January 2026, shortly after the United States strikes on Venezuela and after Donald Trump once again stated his desire to annex Greenland to the United States, Björk shared her support for Greenland's independence through an Instagram post where the song played on loop.